dantaylr/dantaylr.github.io/_posts/2020-1-1-remixes-poster.md

 order: 4
 ---

-Rendering designed for a showcase of remixed works by the [Pedestrian Tactics](https://pedestriantactics.com) project
+Rendering designed for a showcase of remixed works by the [Pedestrian Tactics](https://pedestriantactics.com) project.

 ***